Multiplicity one for wildly ramified representations: Introduction

 We introduce a variant of the intersection theory method of \cite{EGS}, which uses the intersection theory of integral tamely potentially Barsotti--Tate deformation rings.
 Let $W(\F)$ denote the Witt vectors of $\F$.
 The first step (Proposition \ref{prop:oldcyc}) is to show that the methods of \cite{EGS} still apply to certain quotients of generic $W(\F)[\GL_2(k_v)]$-projective envelopes (which are projective envelopes in the abelian category of $W(\F)[\GL_2(k_v)]$-modules generated by lattices in some fixed set of Deligne--Lusztig representations).
-If such a quotient is not irreducible rationally, then it can be written as a submodule of the direct sum of two smaller quotients with $p$-torsion cokernel (see Proposition \ref{prop:exseq}).
+If such a quotient is reducible rationally, then it can be written as a submodule of the direct sum of two smaller quotients with $p$-torsion cokernel (see Proposition \ref{prop:exseq}).
 This reflects a kind of transversality: while these subcategories do not give a direct product decomposition of the category of $W(\F)[\GL_2(k_v)]$-modules, if two subquotients of lattices in two distinct Deligne--Lusztig representations are isomorphic, they must be $p$-torsion.
 By exactness of patching and this exact sequence, it turns out that the patched modules of $W(\F)[\GL_2(k_v)]$-projective envelopes are then determined by the patched modules of these quotients (this depends crucially on the fact that all such patched modules turn out to be cyclic).

 It remains to actually compute these patched modules using intersection theory in a multitype Barsotti--Tate framed deformation space, which we define to be the Zariski closure in the unrestricted framed deformation space of $\rhobar$ of potentially Barsotti--Tate Galois representations with tame inertial type in some fixed set.
 That the resulting patched module is cyclic comes from the fact that the multitype Barsotti--Tate deformation rings exhibit a similar kind of transversality: two lattices in potentially Barsotti--Tate Galois representations of two distinct generic tame inertial types can be congruent modulo $p$, but never modulo $p^2$.